giovannibaratta/TerraApprove/README.md

 TerraApprove is a project created to experiment with new technologies (e.g. GitHub Copilot, devcontainers) and project management activities on something that is a little more than a toy project.

+See [here](https://giovannibaratta.github.io/TerraApprove/) for the list of supported features.

 ## Folder structure

 The folder structure is as follows: